oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/Import.md

 6. You will come back to Import page.

-## Task 6: Start the PeopleSoft Environment Import Process
+## Task 6: Start PeopleSoft Environment Import Process

 1. Click on Done to start the import of PeopleSoft Environment.